 Getting back to exercise

-I generally recommend start with 40% intensity or so and ramping back up about 20% every 1-2 weeks.
-So it may take about 3-6 weeks to get back into your regular workouts, depending on how bad the tendonitis was before.
+Acute cases: I generally recommend start with 40% intensity or so and ramping back up about 10-15% intensity and volume of the workouts every week.
+So it may take about 2-6 weeks to get back into your regular workouts, depending on how bad the tendonitis was before.
 Longer if it was more severe.

 Generally speaking, whether you use heavy slow resistance or higher repetitions, I always recommend working back into various weighted exercises and progressions with high repetitions.
 Start out within the 15-20 range before ramping down into the 5-12 range for strength and hypertrophy.
 Slowly go down about 2-3 repetitions per week.